CloudRepublic/cloudrepublic-blog/source/_posts/azure-purview.md

 <img src="/images/azure-purview/lineage.png" />

-Data lineage in combination with Classification can be really helpful to see where sensitive data is used and whether it should be available in those specific places.
+Data lineage in combination with Classification can be really helpful to see where sensitive data is used and whether it should be available in specific places.

 # **Getting Started With Azure Purview**

-To get started, you first need to make sure you are the administrator for your subscription.
+To get started, you need to have administrator rights on the subscription that you are using.
 It is also important to note that you need to enable specific resources for the subscription to be able to use Azure Purview:

 - Microsoft.Purview
 - Microsoft.EventHub